-No. Issue/Topic Area Comment Commenter Staff Response No. Issue/Topic Area corridors have succeeded by growing very differently from how that plan foresaw them.
-The 1964 plan envisioned high-density urbanized centers built on greenfields outside the Beltway.
+No. Issue/Topic Area Comment Commenter Staff Response corridors have succeeded by growing very differently from how that plan foresaw them.
+The 1964 plan envisioned high- density urbanized centers built on greenfields outside the Beltway.
 Downtown Bethesda and Silver Spring were to remain low-density commercial districts serving the surrounding neighborhoods.
 Despite verbal nods to transit, the plan foresaw a county designed around automobile travel.
 The corridor cities are pictured like denser versions of Tysons Corner, built with wide streets around expressways.
 The plan needs to explicitly acknowledge the failures that we inherit from that orientation.
 One of them is office parks along I-270 that are full of empty space.
-Our vision for 2050 is a County that has maintained the green Wedges & Corridors structure from the current General Plan rather than being "disappeared" from the current draft document.
-It is stated that "Thrive Montgomery 2050 proposes to reinforce this web of centers and corridors by focusing growth around transit stations and along the major corridors."
-Kenneth Bawer for West Montgomery County Citizens Association The W&C concept does not exist in its purest form.
+The W&C concept does not exist in its purest form.
 The footprint of the development today is a hybrid of the original W&C concept and subsequent amendments.
 It is a reality that cannot be denied.
-Figure 1 on page 10 of the Draft Plan reflects that reality.
-Just as the '93 Plan reflected where the county was in '93, the "web of corridors" map proposed by the Draft Plan reflects where we are in 2020.
+Figure 1 on page 10 of the draft Plan reflects that reality.
+Just as the '93 Plan reflected where the county was in '93, the "web of corridors" map proposed by the draft Plan reflects where we are in 2020.
+3. Our vision for 2050 is a County that has maintained the green Wedges & Corridors structure from the current General Plan rather than being "disappeared" from the current draft document.
+It is stated that "Thrive Montgomery 2050 proposes to reinforce this web of centers and corridors by focusing growth around transit stations and along the major corridors."
 Where exactly are the corridors and centers?
 The first time that specific roads are identified as being corridors is on p.76, but it is unclear if these are all the proposed corridors.

-No. Issue/Topic Area Comment Commenter Staff Response

-It appears that we are doomed to a County

-of all corridors and no Wedges.
-So, what

-happened to the green Wedges?
-If the

-wedges have disappeared, does that mean

-that the County completely disregarded the

-principles of the existing General Plan?

-Does this mean that, no matter what is said

-in the Thrive Montgomery 2050 plan, the

-County will disregard this plan as well?
-We

-need to go back to the Wedges & Corridors

-concept which more clearly delineates

-areas of development.

-The 1964 Wedges and Corridors General Marilyn

-Plan had a profound effect on the growth of Balcombe for

-both Gaithersburg and Germantown, as did Germantown

-the creation of the Agricultural Reserve.
-Chamber of

-Those planning decisions created the Commerce

-Upcounty as a great place to live and raise

-a family.
-The 1964 General Plan and

-subsequent area Master Plans envisioned a

-strong commercial corridor along with a

-balance of residential and retail land use.

-While the residential and retail components

-have come to fruition, the balance of

-commercial enterprise is still lacking.

-Given the new direction of the THRIVE

-General Plan to focus on urban areas with

-ready access to transit, the question

-remains as to how the suburban

-communities in the upper areas of

-Montgomery County will "thrive".
+Kenneth Bawer for West Montgomery County Citizens Association

-wiontgomery county will tillive.
+4. It appears that we are doomed to a County of all corridors and no Wedges.
+So, what happened to the green Wedges?
+If the wedges have disappeared, does that mean that the County completely disregarded the principles of the existing General Plan?
+Does this mean that, no matter what is said in the Thrive Montgomery 2050 plan, the County will disregard this plan as well?
+We need to go back to the Wedges & Corridors concept which more clearly delineates areas of development.
+The 1964 Wedges and Corridors General Plan?
+Plan had a profound effect on the growth of both Gaithersburg and Germantown, as did the creation of the Agricultural Reserve.
+Those planning decisions created the Upccounty as a great place to live and roise a family.
+The 1964 General Plan and subsequent area Master Plans envisioned a strong commercial corridor and retail land use.
+While the residential and retail land use.
+While the residential and retail lang with a balance of commercial enterprise is still lacking.
+Marilyn Given the new direction of the THRVE General Plan to focus on what nees with ready access to transit, the queestion remains as to how the suburban communities in the upper areas of Montgomery County will "thrive".
+Marilyn Montagery County will "thrive"